 The Company adopted the accounting guidance in ASU No. 2022-02, effective as of January 1, 2023, which eliminates the recognition and measurement of troubled debt restructurings ("TDRs").
 Due to the removal of the TDR designation, the Company evaluates all loan restructurings according to the accounting guidance for loan modifications to determine if the restructuring results in a new loan or a continuation of the existing loan.
 Loan modifications to borrowers experiencing financial difficulty that result in a direct change in the timing or amount of contractual cash flows include situations where there is principal forgiveness, interest rate reductions, other-than-insignificant payment delays, term extensions, and combinations of the listed modifications.
 Therefore, the disclosures related to loan restructurings are only for modifications that directly affect cash flows.
-During the year ended December 31, 2023, the Company had no loan modifications that were considered restructured loans.
+As of December 31, 2024, the Company had one loan considered to be a restructured loan with a total balance of \$0.2 million.
+The Company had no loan modifications that were considered restructured loans as of December 31, 2023.

-A loan that is considered a restructured loan may be subject to the individually evaluated loan analysis, otherwise, the restructured loan will remain in the appropriate segment in the Allowance for Credit Losses model and associated reserves will be adjusted based on changes in the discounted cash flows resulting from the modification of the restructured loan.
+A loan that is considered a restructured loan may be subject to the individually evaluated loan analysis, otherwise, the restructured loan will remain in the appropriate segment in the allowance for credit losses model and associated reserves will be adjusted based on changes in the discounted cash flows resulting from the modification of the restructured loan.